 Pay attention to what other people buy

 Caution is required for this one, or you risk being labelled as a stalker or being thrown out of the supermarket by security.
-These kind of things can get you a reputation.
+This kind of thing can get you a reputation.
 Start watching what other people buy, and how they behave in the supermarket.

 Most of us assume that everyone shops the same way, but they don't.
 Under the guise of "minding our own business" we go into the supermarket and do our thing and leave.
 But if you start looking at what other people do, you will see some interesting behaviours and choices emerge.